rdboboia/misc/hardware/optimization/efficiency/README.md

+# TLDR
+You can gain a lot of efficiency by:
+- Lowering the default voltage.
+- Limitting the default TDP.
+- Fine tuning the frequency and voltage curves.

 # What is efficiency
 In simple terms the efficiency is the performance that we get for each power unit consumed.
 That is, efficiency is the performence per watt.
 The more performance per watt, the more efficient a component is.